DMM Classic Review

 Carrying Comfort

-The Classic feels more like a day pack than a rope bag when it comes to being carried.
+The Classic feels more like a day pack than a rope bag when it comes to carrying comfort.
 We wore this pack on several long hikes and had a hard time finding flaws in its carrying comfort.
 With two breathable backpack straps and three compression straps, it packs down nicely for long approaches and was among the most comfortable rope bags that we tested.
 The mesh of the straps is great for hot days when thicker straps would feel stuffy or cause chafing.

 Rope Protection